EliyaAblet/stridebite/README.md

 4. Improving organization of written content
 5. Help with HTML files

-All models, views, serializers, business logic, URL routing, and project structure were written by me help of ChatGPT.
+All models, views, serializers, business logic, URL routing, and project structure were written by me minimal help of ChatGPT.